Planogyra asteriscus (E.S. Morse, 1857)

 Three of the four locations for the Eastern Flat-whorl in Minnesota exist within the Cascade River and Temperance River state parks, with the remaining being found on a private inholding along the Superior Hiking Trail in Grand Portage State Forest.

-Maintenance of Eastern Flat-whorl populations requires the persistence of western white cedar trees in conjunction with humid ground conditions.
+Maintenance of Eastern Flat-whorl populations requires the persistence of northern white cedar trees in conjunction with humid ground conditions.
 Activities that would open the ground layer to increased sun and wind and would thus decrease humidity at the ground level would be detrimental to populations.
 Additionally, activities which either increase or decrease water levels of the lowland forest / fen site should also be avoided.

 Conservation Efforts in Minnesota